flectra-hq/flectra/doc/webservices/flectra.rst

             common_config, "authenticate", asList(
                 db, username, password, emptyMap()));

+.. _webservices/odoo/calling_methods:

 Calling methods
 ===============

-The second endpoint is ``xmlrpc/2/object``, is used to call methods of flectra models via the ``execute_kw`` RPC function.
+The second endpoint is ``xmlrpc/2/object``, is used to call methods of odoo models via the ``execute_kw`` RPC function.

 Each call to ``execute_kw`` takes the following parameters: